fpusan/tutorial-template/docs/source/utils.rst

    Include only ORFs with highly trusted KEGG and COG assignments in aggregated functional tables.
 This will be ignored if the ``/path/to/project/results/tables`` directory already exists

 [--ignore-unclassified]
     Ignore reads without assigned functions for TPM calculation.
-This will be ignored if the ``/path/to/project/results/tables`` directory already exists or if ``--sqm-reads`` is passed
+This will be ignored if the ``/path/to/project/results/tables`` directory already exists or if ``--sqmreads`` is passed

-[--sqm-reads]
+[--sqmreads]
     Projects were generated using :ref:`sqm_reads.pl <sqm_reads>` or :ref:`sqm_longreads.pl <sqm_longreads>`

 [--force-overwrite]